 TOPICS IN FOCUS

-EPA has begun the third five-year review of the site.
+EPA is conducting the third five-year review of the site.
 These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by site decision documents.
 This review will be completed by June 2017.